thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 **Attributes**

-* `column`
+`column`\
-  * if defined, will display all radios underneath each other.
+If defined, will display all radios underneath each other.

-* `value`
+`value`\
-  * the value of the selected radio option.
+The value of the selected radio option.
 Any Commas within the value will be escaped by the system.

 **Examples**